 Amanda Sherrill, a native of Orlando, Florida, is a collaborative pianist, educator, and vocal coach.
 Since 2015 she has been an adjunct faculty member at Chandler-Gilbert Community College in Chandler, Arizona, where she teaches various sections of class piano, applied piano lessons, aural perceptions, and music humanities courses.
 She also serves as a board member of the EVMTA (East Valley Music Teacher’s Association).

-Amanda Sherrill, a native of Orlando, Florida, received a Master of Music degree in Collaborative Piano Performance from Arizona State University.
-There she studied collaborative piano under Dr. Andrew Campbell and solo piano under Walter Cosand.
-She received a Bachelor of Music degree with a double major in Piano Performance and Clarinet Performance from Stetson University in DeLand, Florida, where she graduated Summa Cum Laude and studied piano under Dr. Michael Rickman and clarinet under Dr. Lynn Musco.
+Amanda received both the Doctor of Musical Arts and Master of Music degrees in collaborative piano performance from Arizona State University.
+There she studied collaborative piano under program director Dr. Andrew Campbell and solo piano under Walter Cosand.
+She received her Bachelor of Music degree with a double major in Piano Performance and Clarinet Performance from Stetson University in DeLand, Florida, where she graduated Summa Cum Laude and studied piano under Dr. Michael Rickman and clarinet under Dr. Lynn Musco.